epfl-ada/ada-2021-project-r-o-c-k/README.md

 * Week 13
    * Final analysis and completion of data story (all)
 * **Milestone P3, due 23:59 CET, 17 Dec 2021**

+## Questions for TA
+What method could be useful for our dimensionality reduction?